Minutes of the Meeting of the Board of Trustees

 Absent: John Carpenter, Tim Opremcak, and Scott Ross

 Also Present: Ruth Lufkin

 5. REPORT OF NOMINATING COMMITTEE

-Nominating Committee chair, Tim Opremcak, reviewed the slate of officers first presented at the December 2016 meeting: President, Kippy Piedici; Vice-President, Jonathan Vidler; Secretary, Mary Jane McNally; and Treasurer, Alyson Galusha.
-Because Jonathan’s term has expired and he is not continuing on the board, there is no candidate for the optional office of Vice-President.
-With no nominations from the floor, the proposed slate of officers (with the office of Vice-President temporarily vacant) was adopted by acclamation.
+In the absence of Nominating Committee chair Santosh Subramanian, committee member Vivian Pagoulatos reviewed the slate of officers first presented at the November 2017 meeting: President, Kippy Piedici; Vice-President, Zina Pozner; Secretary, Mary Jane McNally; and Treasurer, Vivian Pagoulatos.
+With no nominations from the floor, the proposed slate of officers was adopted by acclamation.